sambourgault/cart415/README.md

 *Lights and Camera*
 **From Pippin's comments**
-- slow the rapid cuts in the scene before 'god'
+- slow down the rapid cuts in the scene before 'god'
 - add more time to traffic feels like it could be sustained longer and the other scenes that doesn't seem long enough to grasp what is happening.
-- clarifying the ending in 'god'.
+- clarifying the ending in 'god'. --> maybe the sound could get louder and louder after a certain time..??
 - pre-programmed the 'random' nature of the growth

 In light of Pippin's comment, I find the major problem being the ending (same problem happens in prototype II).
 I first thought that leaving the players decide when they want to quit the game was the way to go with.
 Maybe certain doubts about the value of my games made me think the former.
 I ended the last prototype in a collision with a emissive wall at the end of a corridor.
 This biblical way to end the 'game' fits well the strange world that I put in place along the prototypes.
 Therefore, referring to my earlier tanks game on 3D objects, I want something similar here.

 ## March 31th, 2018

 In the process of building a menu for the game.
 I thought about creating stand alone games for the three prototypes first, but I feel all these experimentations I made along the semester will get lost if I don't reunite them.
 Also this compilation will reduce the amount of download one has to do to play the games, which fits my minimalistic view of computer usage.